 Weddings don't just celebrate two people finding each other and making a public commitment to stick it out through all life's daily challenges.
 It's a time when friends come together, because in all their diversity, they are, at their core, the same.
 They all are pieces of gold that are precious, that share in your happiness, support you in life's milestones, and will hold a special place in welcoming in the new "two instead of one".

 So when you are celebrating the special day that makes up your wedding day, don't forget to celebrate the people that have brought you to that point.
-For we are a culmination of our frame of references, the people and places that create experiences that make up the sum of our parts,
+For we are a culmination of our frame of references, the people, places and experiences that make up the sum of our parts,